 Land is carried at cost.
 Premises and equipment are stated at cost less accumulated depreciation.
 Depreciation is computed on the straight-line method over the estimated useful lives of the assets, which range from 3 to 20 years for furniture, fixtures, and equipment and 15 to 50 years for buildings and building improvements.
 Expenditures for maintenance and repairs are charged against income as incurred.
-Costs of major additions and improvements are capitalized.
+Costs of major additions, improvements are capitalized.

-Real Estate Owned
+Other Real Estate Owned ("OREO")

-Real estate owned acquired in settlement of foreclosed loans is carried as a component of other assets at fair value minus estimated cost to sell.
+Other real estate owned acquired in settlement of foreclosed loans is carried as a component of other assets at fair value minus estimated cost to sell.
 Prior to foreclosure, the estimated collectible value of the collateral is evaluated to determine whether a partial charge-off of the loan balance is necessary.
 After transfer to real estate owned, any subsequent write-downs are charged against other operating expenses.
 Direct costs incurred in the foreclosure process and subsequent holding costs incurred on such properties are recorded as expenses of current operations.
-The balance of real estate owned included in accrued interest and other assets was \$274,000 and \$0 at December 31, 2020 and 2019, respectively.
+The balance of OREO was \$0 and \$274,000 at December 31, 2021 and 2020, respectively.